 This is the first study to report on physician burnout prevalence in Sierra Leone.
 The use of a validated burnout assessment tool (MBI-HSS) enhances the reliability and comparability of the findings.
 However, the cross-sectional design precludes causal inferences, and the reliance on self-reported data may introduce recall bias.
 Future longitudinal studies and qualitative inquiries could provide deeper insights into the drivers and experiences of burnout among Sierra Leonean physicians.
+In our study, 78% of participants were located in the Western Area Urban region, where most house officers (junior doctors) undergo training.
+The country's predominantly rural nature and relatively short urban commute times (<8 hours) contribute to the concentration of physicians in this region.
+Furthermore, patients in need of specialized care often travel to Freetown, the capital, situated within Western Area Urban.
+However, while we may have reached out to more urban physicians, this distribution might not be that far off from the truth.
 Other limitations associated with this study is the reliance on self-report measures, which may lead providers to provide insincere responses due to fear of administrative scrutiny.
 Additionally, the tools used to assess burnout and self-reported patient care practices and attitudes have not been validated in limited resource settings.
 However, this study offers a significant advantage in terms of the simplicity of administering assessment tools as the study population is well educated and accessible.
-Furthermore, the availability of a sampling frame in the form of a list of physicians facilitated efficient sampling.(26,27)(13)
+Furthermore, the availability of a sampling frame in the form of a list of physicians facilitated efficient sampling.

+Policy implications

+Addressing physician burnout in Sierra Leone requires concerted efforts at multiple levels of the health system.
+At the institutional level, interventions such as mindfulness training, access to mental health services, and resilience-building programs could mitigate some of the psychosocial burdens [26,27].
+Mentorship and supportive supervisory structures may also help foster a sense of professional fulfilment and reduce emotional exhaustion [13].
+Policymakers and healthcare leaders must prioritize strengthening health system infrastructure by improving equipment availability, ensuring adequate staffing, and establishing surge capacity plans that incorporate mental health support—an urgent need given Sierra Leone’s vulnerability to recurrent infectious disease outbreaks.
+Furthermore, equitable workforce policies and strategic investment in physician retention and training programs are necessary to sustain a resilient healthcare system capable of withstanding both routine demands and future public health emergencies.

 Conclusion

-This study reveals alarmingly high physician burnout in Sierra Leone, impacting patient care and well-being.
+This study reveals high physician burnout in Sierra Leone as evidenced by significant differences in EE and DP among burnout patients, impacting patient care and well-being.
 Addressing burnout requires a multi-pronged, collaborative approach across individual, organizational, and systemic levels.
 Investing in healthcare worker well-being is crucial.
 Further longitudinal research is needed to inform contextually relevant interventions.

 References

 1. Maslach C, Jackson S, Leiter M. The Maslach Burnout Inventory Manual.
 In: Evaluating Stress: A Book of Resources.
 1997. p.
 191–218.